mhafizhdsy-netizen/NemoNime/README.md

 ### Deploy to Vercel

-Host your own instance of NimeNemo on Vercel with one click:
+Host your own instance of NeoNime on Vercel with one click:

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/tejaspanchall/JustAnime)